deepdeepdot/nano-deep-learning/04_assignment.md

 * Run the CIFAR 10 project and save the results
 * Watch MIT's CNN: Computer Vision
 * Implement one of the projects using ML5.js

-You can choose any of the ML5.js projects.
+    - You can choose any of the ML5.js projects<br>
-Easier projects:
+    These are in increasing order of difficulty:
     * Applying Style Transfer

-Intermediate:
     * Mustachio or Mexican Sombrero?

-More challenging:
     * Image classifier
     * Training Style Transfer

 ## 1. CIFAR 10